What Items May be Charged to Residents

 (L) Specially prepared or alternative food requested instead of the food generally prepared by the facility, as required by §483.35 of this subpart.

+If you have questions or concerns about elder abuse or neglect and wish to speak with an experienced malpractice attorney.
 For more information about what may be charged to a resident or nursing home nutrition, hydration or failure to provide adequate nourishment or other forms of elder abuse or neglect call Ken LaBore for a free consultation at 612-743-9048.